This tour is currently under way. You can follow us on Facebook https://www.facebook.com/GirlsOnTourAustralia

 A highlight today as we travel to Lark Quarry where 95 million years ago a Dinosaur Stampede took place.
 Some 4,000 footprints mark one of the only still visible examples of a dinosaur stampede or river crossing.
 After our visit we will return to Winton and overnight.

 After breakfast, we’ll visit the mural which celebrates the importance of Cobb and Co to the town, Robbers Tree, Artesian Time Tunnel and The Cunnamulla Fella.
-The afternoon is free to wander and explore further.
+The afternoon is free to wander and explore further or chat with some of the locals.

 A free morning before we travel to Charlotte Plains and our “Shearers Quarters” experience.
-We will have a tour of this family-owned sheep station and then drinks and nibbles and a hot bath at the Artesian Bore as we watch the sun go down.
-We’ll top off this incredible day with a BBQ and campfire.
+Over the next 2 days we will have a tour of this family-owned sheep station and then enjoy drinks and nibbles and a hot bath at the Artesian Bore as we watch the sun go down.
+We’ll top off this incredible day with a campfire under a canopy of a million stars.

 After a hearty breakfast we’ll farewell Charlotte Plains and head towards the COSMOS Centre in Charleville on the Warrego River where we see the wonders of the planets and skies.